 Like the domes, the green wall was designed to contribute to social sustainability and air quality improvement.
 Thirteen types of plants, such as Ivy (Hedera helix), geraniums, anemone and vincas, were selected for their air-purifying properties.
 Using timber as the primary construction material reduced the installation's carbon footprint, whilst also allowing for the flexible and modular replication of future structures and creating an inviting atmosphere where people like to stay.

 IMAGE: Priscilla Castro

-Berit Nielsen doesn’t live in Copenhagen but is often in the city to visit her daughter who lives in the building nearby.
-At her last stay, Berit had a different place to spend time with her 2-year-old grandson.
-“When I arrived, my daughter told me there was something new and that I should bring him here.
-I think it is a great idea and can serve as an example for other spaces.
-I have a green wall at home and when the plant grows, it gets thicker and even better.
-I hope this one becomes permanent,” she said.
+The public response was also positive.
+Berit Nielsen does not live in Copenhagen but usually goes to the city to visit her daughter and two-year-old grandson.
+“When I arrived, my daughter told me that there was something new in the area and that I should bring him here.
+I thought it was a great idea and I think it can serve as an example for other spaces.
+I hope this becomes permanent,” she said.

 At first, the installations were planned to be temporary and run for one month but the analysis model and the public feedback led both domes to remain active.
 The bigger dome is still in the same position and is now been maintained by the joint secretariat of the landowners' associations and the Water Association in Ørestad (GFS Ørestad); while the smaller dome had to be moved as the permit was only temporary and is now placed in an allotment community.